Dr. Barber didn’t always want to go into medicine—he originally wanted to be a journalist.

-Today, Dr. Barber is an associate medical director at CCA and a staff physician at one of CCA’s primary care offices.
+Today, Dr. Barber is an associate medical director at CCA and a staff physician at one of the CCA primary care offices.
 He has been with CCA since August 2014.
-He had been following the company’s work for a while and one day, feeling inspired, he reached out to Dr. Robert Master, CCA’s cofounder and previous president and CEO.
+He had been following the company’s work for a while and one day, feeling inspired, he reached out to Dr. Robert Master, cofounder and previous president and CEO of CCA.
 “On a whim, I asked him for a job.
 In half an hour, we shook hands and I was in,” Dr. Barber says.
-At the time, CCA had just launched One Care and was beginning to expand throughout Massachusetts, and Dr. Barber was able to see and participate in some of those changes.
+At the time, CCA had just launched CCA One Care and was beginning to expand throughout Massachusetts, and Dr. Barber was able to see and participate in some of those changes.

-Since then, Dr. Barber has been a key member of CCA’s primary care team, helping patients live safely and independently at home.
-When COVID-19 first hit, he asked to be involved in CCA’s COVID response.
+Since then, Dr. Barber has been a key member of the CCA primary care team, helping patients live safely and independently at home.
+When COVID-19 first hit, he asked to be involved in the CCA COVID response.
 “I was grateful for the opportunity to be involved, to get myself educated, and to educate other people,” he says.

-The pandemic also changed how CCA’s primary care offices operate.
+The pandemic also changed how the CCA primary care offices operate.
 The practices are now doing more virtual visits, which they weren’t really doing before COVID.
 “For some of our patients with disabilities, that was a real challenge,” he says.
-Some didn’t have video capability while others had trouble speaking or holding a device.
-In recent months, CCA’s primary care offices have transitioned back to doing some home care and in-office visits with limited bookings to ensure social distancing.
+Some didn’t have video capability, while others had trouble speaking or holding a device.
+In recent months, the CCA primary care offices have transitioned back to doing some home care and in-office visits with limited bookings to ensure social distancing.